aboczek/Portfolio-Website/README.md

 - [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) Validation of CSS.
 - [Autoprefixer](https://autoprefixer.github.io/) used to prefix CSS.
 - [Colorhexa](https://www.colorhexa.com/) was used to take colors from for readme.
+- [Sam Timmins](https://github.com/sam-timmins/swanbourne_village_stores) getting an idea from his deployment but done it my way.